AdrianVasiliu/ibm-js.github.io/_posts/2014-10-30-combobox-select.md

   * You need text-only rendering of options, and
-  * You do not need the interactive filtering capabilities, that is typing characters to filter the shown options depending on whether they match (for a relatively small number of options this feature is usually not mandatory).
+  * You do not need the interactive filtering capabilities, that is typing characters to filter the shown options depending on whether they match (for a relatively small number of options this feature is usually not mandatory; on mobile it can be more annoying to get the keyboard open than to just touch the option you need).
 * Pick `ComboBox` if:
   * You need full customization of the rendering of options (text-only is not good enough), or
   * The number of options is high hence you need the interactive filtering capabilities.